How is property divided during a Texas divorce?

 The problem is that it’s not always easy to discern which assets are community property and which are separate property.
 Oftentimes, separate property gets co-mingled with community property, and the line between separate and community property can become blurred.

-That’s where an experienced family law attorney comes in.
+That’s where an experienced family law lawyer comes in.

 Our firm has been assisting clients in complex property division cases for many decades, and we know how to carefully sort out the separate property from the community property in order to reach a fair and just outcome for our clients.